Four non-Jadeveon Clowney questions facing Seahawks as free agency nears

 Will Seattle make a move to solidify the nickel back spot?

-The Seahawks were the focus of much curiosity last season for playing more base defense — meaning, leaving three linebackers on the field — than anyone else in the NFL, at roughly 70 percent of snaps.
-That’s in contrast to most teams using a fifth defensive back roughly 70 percent of the time.
+The Seahawks were the focus of much curiosity last season for playing more base defense — meaning, leaving three linebackers on the field — than anyone else in the NFL, at roughly 70% of snaps.
+That’s in contrast to most teams using a fifth defensive back roughly 70% of the time.

 The main reasons for that were the return of Mychal Kendricks as a strongside linebacker — the position that comes off the field in the nickel — and the belief that he could defend the pass well enough while providing sturdier run defense than an extra DB would; as well as the lack of a proven nickel cornerback.

 But Kendricks is a free agent and also suffered an ACL injury in December which leaves his readiness for 2020 in some question regardless, and Schneider was noncommittal on whether he would be re-signed.
 Cody Barton is the heir apparent to Kendricks and the Seahawks could use him as much as they did Kendricks a year ago.
 Or, they could beef up the nickel spot to provide more options there.

 Both Carroll and Schneider professed confidence that if needed, Ugo Amadi — a rookie in 2019 who ended the year as the primary nickel — could hold that spot in 2020, if needed.

-But Carroll also said to expect the team to bring in a player or two as competition for Amadi.
+Carroll also said to expect the team to bring in a player or two as competition for Amadi.

 “It’s really Ugo’s to lose right now,’’ Carroll said.
 “If we were going back, that’s where we would begin, but he’s going to be under siege now, he’s going to have to really work hard to keep it, which is what the competition is all about.”